szgaljic/f6/content/docs/getting-started.md

     - **Dependencies:** High-level decisions like "build vs. buy" are easy to comprehend, but understanding the impact of integrating low-level software components and third-party tools requires technical expertise.
 Managing versioning, support lifecycles, and external updates adds depth.
     - **Security:** Compliance frameworks (e.g., GDPR, SOC 2) are broadly understood, but granular aspects such as roles, permissions, and encryption mechanisms demand specialized knowledge.
 - **Challenging Foundations:**
-    - **Risks:** Predicting change is inherently difficult.
+    - **Risk:** Predicting change is inherently difficult.
 High-level trends (e.g., market shifts) are often discussed, but anticipating how those changes cascade into technical decisions—from feature adaptability to data migration strategies—requires both foresight and agility.
     - **Optimizations:** Stakeholders often focus end-user features and "happy day" scenarios.
 While high-level ideas like automation, redundancy and backups are easy to explain, orchestrating automation workflows and  crafting fault-tolerant systems involves complex low-level trade-offs in architecture, monitoring, and recovery strategies.

 Straightforward foundations like **Features** and **Investment** provide immediate clarity and are natural starting points for discussion.
-However, abstract foundations like **Risks** and **Optimizations** carry the most long-term impact.
+However, abstract foundations like **Risk** and **Optimizations** carry the most long-term impact.
 For example:

-- Ignoring **Risks** may result in rigid solutions that are costly to adapt as requirements shift.
+- Ignoring **Risk** may result in rigid solutions that are costly to adapt as requirements shift.
 - Underestimating **Optimizations** can lead to catastrophic failures in production environments—impacting businesses when they least expect it.

 ## Trade-offs